balajimaha/ppt/README.md

 3. Adapt meta-data such as `\date`, `\author`, `\institute`, `\telephonenumber`
 4. Add your own slides

 # What you can expect:
 - A title slide with author, date and title placement
 - A default content slide, with slide number, title and date placement
-- Integration of custom Poppins font for pdflatex
+- Stylized TOC slide
+- Design slides separating different sections
+- End slide with author contact details
 - Use of TUHH color schemes
+- Integration of custom Poppins font
+- Stylized tables
 - A GER-localized version via the `german` document class option
-- Foot notes
-- Stylized TOC slide
+- Branded slides with your institute logo (see [wiki](https://collaborating.tuhh.de/e-4/tuhh_latex_presentation/-/wikis/Slides-with-Institute-Logos))
-- Stylized tables
+- Footnotes
-- End slide with author contact details
-- Additional information on fixes and additional elements as [snippets](https://collaborating.tuhh.de/e-4/tuhh_latex_presentation/-/snippets)

 # What you can (currently) **not** expect:
-- Design slides separating different sections
 - Long-term compatibility
 - Perfect typesetting (inconsistent spacing might still occur)
 - Installation using CTAN